araara07/Final-Project-Absolute-/README.md

 # Stage 4 - Final Presentation Material
-Based on our project's result, out best model is AdaBoost with accuracy score 90% and precision score 55%.
+Based on our project's result, out best model is XGBoost with accuracy score 90% and precision score 55%.
 Our model performance could increase deposito subscribe rate  by 0.87x.